acmailer/acmailer/docs/installation.md

 # Installation

-The recommended way to install this module is by using composer
+The recommended way to install this module is by using composer.

     composer require acelaya/zf2-acmailer